-In May 2012, the mean annual salary for a court reporter was $53,010, according to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
-The majority of court recording jobs are found in local government, state government, and business support services, which offer a combined total of more than 17,000 jobs.
-Employment in the court recording realm is expected to increase at an average rate of 10% through 2022.
+In May 2015, the median annual salary for a court reporter was $49,500, according to the U.S. Bureau of Labor Statistics.
+The majority of court recording jobs are found in local government, state government, and business support services, which offer a combined total of more than 20,800 jobs.
+Employment in the court recording realm is expected to increase at an average rate of 2% from 2014 through 2024.
 Individuals with certifications and the ability to branch outside the courtroom will have the best opportunities for employment.

 Interpreter and Translator

 Often having a bachelor's degree, an essential requirement for these professionals who convert written, spoken or signed information from one language to another, is fluency in at least two languages.
-The BLS projected a much faster than average increase in interpreter and translator positions from 2012-2022 of 46%.
-In 2012, the BLS reported an annual average wage of $53,410 for these workers.
+The BLS projected a much faster than average increase in interpreter and translator positions from 2014-2024 of 29%.
+In 2015, the BLS reported an annual median wage of $44,190 for these workers.

 Many of these transcriptionists, who convert voice recordings of doctors and other healthcare providers to a written format, complete 1- to 2-year postsecondary training programs in medical transcription.
-Expected growth in these jobs was about as fast as average, at 8%, from 2012-2022.
-The average annual wage for medical transcriptionists in 2012 was $34,650, according to the BLS.
+Expected decline in these jobs was at 3%, from 2014-2024.
+The median annual wage for medical transcriptionists in 2015 was $34,890, according to the BLS.